 - Students are permitted to have a single sheet of scratch paper, a pencil, and a calculator, all of which are provided.
 Students are also permitted to use earplugs which will be available in the exam room.
 No other earplugs will be allowed.
 Students should write their name on the scratch paper and return the scratch paper to the proctor when checking out of the exam.
-Please be sure to silence all cell phones. - Once seated, students will sign into Canvas using proper credentials, access the appropriate course section, exam module, and await further instructions from the proctor or faculty member. - The proctor or faculty member will provide instructions for logging into the exam. - All exams are timed; students should not attempt to begin the exam before the start signal is given by the proctor. - Once the exam has started students will not be permitted to leave the exam room until such time as your exam has been submitted. - During the exam, proctors cannot answer questions related to the content of the exam but will assist should any technical issues arise. - A collegiate dictionary will be available to look up vocabulary words. - Once the exam is complete students may be permitted to review the questions they got wrong but there will not be an opportunity to ask questions at this time.
-Students must close the exam, log out of Canvas, check out with the proctor or faculty member, and return all scratch paper, even if not used during the exam. - An exam item analysis is run on the results of all exams and informs faculty on test items that need clarification, and occasionally on the need to adjust item grading accordingly. - At no time are students allowed to access an exam outside of the proctored environment. - Students expecting to arrive late for an exam are expected to call the site at 781-262-0849 (Burlington), 704-954-8422 (Charlotte) or alert their faculty member via email (Boston). - Late arrivals will be allowed to take the exam however will only be permitted to utilize the time remaining for completion of the exam.
-Repeated incidences of tardiness will be addressed via the Navigate Progress Reports communication tool. - If a student is absent for an exam due to illness or other emergency, the student must email or text the professor before the start of the exam and must call the site at 781-262-0849 (Burlington), 704-9548422 (Charlotte), faculty member via email as directed (Boston) to report his or her absence. - Rescheduling and make-up of exams must be scheduled with the course instructor.
+Please be sure to silence all cell phones. - Once seated, students will sign into Canvas or other designated exam platform using proper credentials, access the appropriate course section, exam module, and await further instructions from the proctor or faculty member. - The proctor or faculty member will provide instructions for logging into the exam. - All exams are timed; students should not attempt to begin the exam before the start signal is given by the proctor. - Once the exam has started, students will not be permitted to leave the exam room until such time as your exam has been submitted. - During the exam, proctors cannot answer questions related to the content of the exam but will assist should any technical issues arise. - Students must close the exam, log out of Canvas or other designated exam platform, check out with the proctor or faculty member, and return all scratch paper. . - An exam item analysis is run on the results of all exams and informs faculty on test items that need clarification, and occasionally on the need to adjust item grading accordingly. - At no time are students allowed to access an exam outside of the proctored environment.